-The year 2019 has been chosen by UNESCO as the “International Year of Indigenous Languages” with the goal of talking about them, reviving them and promoting them on an international level.
+UNESCO chose this year 2019 as the “International Year of Indigenous Languages” with the goal of talking about them, reviving them and promoting them on an international level.
 This declaration is very important in countries like Peru in which 48 original languages exist that have resisted, for 500 years, abuse and discrimination since colonial times.

 In Cusco, according to the last official census, of a million Cusquenians, 55.2% declared that they learned Quechua as their first language, and 74.7% declared themselves culturally as Quechua.
 In fact, Quechua is very present in the city of Cusco.
 You can hear it in conversations people have in the street, in popular music, in some communications networks and also in street names.

 We know that maybe “Qhapchik’ijllu” is a word that’s a bit difficult for you to remember, especially if it’s the name of the street where your hotel is.
 However, to try to avoid confusion and to learn a little bit of the language used by the Incas to expand their power through all of Tawantinsuyu, we present for you 8 streets that you’ll love to visit and whose names will be a lesson in linguistics.
 Let’s go!